computations/lagrange-ng/README.md

 # Building

 There is a helpful makefile which will generate and build the cmake directory.
 So, you can just run `make` to build.
+Lagrange-NG uses CMake to configure the build, and so options for building (including options such as `Debug` or `Release` builds) can be configured using tools which interact with cmake configurations, such as `ccmake`.
+There are two important build options for the purposes of building Lagrange-NG:

+- `ENABLE_MKL`: if set to `ON`, will attempt to find an Intel Math Kernel Library install and use that for linear algebra computation.
+If it is set to `OFF`, OpenBLAS will be used instead.
+- `MKL_PREFIX_DIR`: Implies `ENABLE_MKL=ON`, and can be used to point to the MKL install directory.

 # Running